 Feel the love

 I had to recognise the negative feelings and intentionally alter my thought patterns.
-I can’t say that this wasn’t hard, or that I didn’t feel the negative emotions at all; but I learnt how to re-programme my brain.
-Every time I thought a negative emotion (e.g. “When will it happen for me?”, “What am I doing wrong?”, “Maybe it’s not meant to be”), I instead imagined myself as the one that was pregnant – thinking about the positive emotions I’d feel in that scenario (e.g. how I’d feel at the time of finding out I was pregnant, how I’d tell people, feeling the baby move, seeing your baby for the first time, etc), and the deep love I already have for my children-to-be.
+I can’t say that this was easy, or that I didn’t feel the negative emotions at all; but I learnt how to re-programme my brain.
+Every time I thought a negative emotion (e.g. “When will it happen for me?”, “What am I doing wrong?”, “Maybe it’s not meant to be”), I instead imagined myself as the one that was pregnant – thinking about the positive emotions I’d feel in that scenario (e.g. how I’d feel at the time of finding out I was pregnant, how I’d tell people, feeling the baby move, seeing your baby’s heartbeat on a scan for the first time, etc), and the deep love I already have for my children-to-be.
 You have to really feel the strong, powerful emotion of love – this may take some practice in your own time and space.

 Have an attitude of gratitude